-This bill requires drug manufacturers to report specified information on drug prices and costs to the commissioner of health, for prescription drugs whose price increases exceed certain limits, and for new prescription drugs and newly acquired prescription drugs whose price exceeds certain dollar thresholds.
-The bill also directs the commissioner to post certain information on drug prices and report annually to the legislature on issues related to drug pricing and spending.
+This act requires drug manufacturers to report specified information on drug prices and costs to the commissioner of health, for prescription drugs whose price increases exceed certain limits, and for new prescription drugs and newly acquired prescription drugs whose price exceeds certain dollar thresholds.
+The act directs the commissioner to post certain information on drug prices and report annually to the legislature on issues related to drug pricing and spending.
+The act also updates and adjusts fiscal year 2021 appropriations to the commissioner of health for purposes of prescription drug price transparency that were included in the health and human services finance bill from the 2019 special session.